How Schillings uses Videris to provide a faster service to its clients

 The ability to conduct multi-jurisdictional searches across different search engines in a single platform is extremely helpful to Schillings’ investigators, saving significant time and improving the accuracy of results.
 In particular, Videris has helped investigators to work more efficiently in an ongoing privacy monitoring project by allowing them to pre-load and tag searches to be run regularly.

 Social media analysis

 Videris is also useful where Schillings needs to analyse social media accounts, for example, when gathering evidence in support of a recent harassment complaint.
-Videris allowed Schillings’ investigators to quickly identify anonymous social media accounts and establish links between these profiles and its client.
+Videris allowed Schillings’ investigators to quickly identify anonymous social media accounts and establish links between these profiles and its client (powered by ShadowDragon©).
 Being able to establish links like this helps Schillings to provide a better service to clients in a shorter period of time.
 ‘For example’, says Watson, ‘we recently identified a Facebook account through a more obscure Foursquare account which Videris had connected to our subject.
 This enabled us to uncover a crucial person of interest.’

 Overall, Videris helps Schillings to solve clients’ problems quickly and ethically, allowing investigators to spend less time collecting data, and more time on analysing it and resolving problems for their clients.

 Schillings has benefited from recent additions to functionality, including the integration of platforms such as Foursquare and TripAdvisor, and the dark web.
 In future, Blackdot and Schillings hope to work together to expand the use of Videris within the business to provide a faster and more powerful service to its investigative clients.